Dinamix Studio

 Offboarding

-After five years of working in the company, a friend of mine notified me about big company that was recruiting engineers at the time and I thought it was my time to go to find new horizons.
+After five years of working in the company, a friend of mine notified me about big opportunity on a company in Capital Federal that was recruiting engineers at the time and I thought it was my time to go to find new horizons.